Former NFL Player Tim Green Has A New Opponent — ALS

 Tim and Troy say the game now is different than it was.
 It's much safer with less contact in practice.
 Both of them coached Ty's junior team.

-"We trained [so in] every tackling drill your head's out of the play," says Troy.
+"We trained [so in] every tackling drill your head's out of the play," Troy says.
 "In practice we would penalize our players if they had their head in the drill.
-We really just encouraged the modern day football, not the 1980's edition."
+We really just encouraged the modern day football, not the 1980s edition."

 Still, football is inherently dangerous, and so far Ty wants to play.